rribault-fem/torchydra/README.md

 select the path dedicated to your environment in the env.yaml file.

 ## How to run

+Select the output sub-directory by overriding the taks_name in train.yaml file.
+Describe your experiment with a tag in the train.yaml file.

 Train model with default configuration